PhoenixTales/wiki.gothicarchive.org/magic/dark-magic.md

 - also known as _Ring Of Death_ or _URIZIEL's wrath_
 - also mentioned by Saturas as `Ripple of Death` (official English translation) or `Wave of death` (German: `Welle des Todes`)
 - `There are hardly any records about the rune carrying the powers of URIZIEL.
 It is only known that it has Beliar's powers.`
+- Saturas comments `It's a gift from the god of darkness`

 ### Summon
 - one of: Demon/Deamon, Skeleton, Golem